• Skip to primary navigation

 The Candy Cane:

-Refer to the picture of the candy cane cookie follow the red and white stripes.
+Refer to the picture of the candy cane cookie following the red and white stripes.

 Outline each red strip first of the cookie then fill it in.

-Allow to dry for about 30 seconds before starting to outline the white stripe.
+Allow the icing to dry for about 30 seconds before starting to outline the white stripe.

 Outline and fill in the white stripe.
 Allow at least 30 seconds for the white stripe to dry.